 I started making this salad when I was an intern at Food Network because carrots were so cheap and productions always had leftover coconut oil to take home.
 I became obsessed with the combination of the two and would add an egg on top to make it a meal.
 The salad has evolved over the years, but this Vietnamese-inspired version is my favorite way to eat it now.
 You can top it with any protein, but I can’t resist pairing it with honey-glazed pork chops when I have the chance.
-By Larisa Alvarez for Food Network Kitchen.

 Preheat the broiler to high and position a rack in the highest position.
 Line a rimmed baking sheet with foil and coat with nonstick spray.

+Season the pork chops with salt.
 Combine the honey, adobo sauce, fish sauce, cayenne and a very large pinch of salt in a small bowl.
 Brush 1 teaspoon on one side of the pork chops then transfer to the prepared baking sheet sauce-side down.
 Brush the top of each chop with 1 tablespoon sauce and season with salt.
 Broil until the chops are cooked through and the sauce on the top starts to caramelize and take on a charred color, about 10 minutes.
 Let the chops rest until ready to serve.

 Pour the juices from the pork chops into the same skillet and add the remaining 1 tablespoon coconut oil.
 Heat until combined and slightly thickened, 1 minute.
 Remove from the heat and stir in the juice of 1 lime; season with salt, if necessary.
-Toss the dressing with the greens in a large bowl and divide among 4 plates, then top with the carrot salad.
+Toss the dressing with the greens and mint in a large bowl and divide among 4 plates, then top with the carrot salad.
 Finally, slice the pork chops, divide among the salads and top with the peanuts.

 Copyright 2020 Television Food Network, G.P.
 All rights reserved.